cuong-tran/tachiyomiJ2K/.github/ISSUE_TEMPLATE.md

 ---

 ### Why/User Benefit/User Problem
-(explain why this issue is about should be added)
+(explain what this issue is about)